 In [9], we provide implementations for 64-bit MMX and 128-bit SSE instructions.
 This can be set in KeccakF-1600-opt64-settings.h, by defining either UseMMX or UseSSE.
+Files Keccak\-crypto\hash-inplace-armgcc-ARMv7A-NEON.s contain assembly implementations using NEON.

-3.1.2 SIMD instructions and tree hashing
+3.1.3 SIMD instructions and tree hashing

-Parallel evaluations of two instances of Keccak can also benefit from SIMD instructions, for example in the context of tree hashing.
-In particular, a tree hashing mode as defined in [3] using Keccak[] and parameters (G = LI, H = 1, D = 2, B = 64, C = c = 576) can directly take advantage of two independent sponge functions running in parallel, each taking 64 bits of input alternatively.
+Parallel evaluations of two instances of KECCAK can also benefit from SIMD instructions, for example in the context of tree hashing.
+In particular, a tree hashing mode as defined in [4] using KECCAK[] and parameters (G = LI, H = 1, D = 2, B = 64, C = c = 576) can directly take advantage of two independent sponge functions running in parallel, each taking 64 bits of input alternatively.
 The final node then combines their outputs.

-We have implemented the Keccak-f[1600] permutation with SSE2 instructions using only 64 bits of the 128-bit registers.
+We have implemented the Keccak-f[1600] permutation with SSE2 or XOP instructions using only 64 bits of the 128-bit registers.
 By definition of these instructions, the same operations are applied to the other 64 bits of the same registers.
 It is thus possible to evaluate two independent instances of Keccak-f[1600] in parallel on a single core of the CPU.

-In this instance of the tree hashing mode, the message bits can be directly input into the 128-bit SSE2 registers without any data shuffling.
+In this instance of the tree hashing mode, the message bits can be directly input into the 128-bit registers without any data shuffling.
 Using leaf interleaving and a block size B of 64 bits, 64 bits of message are used alternatively by the first sponge function then by the second sponge function.
-This matches how the data are organized in the SSE2 registers, where 64 bits are used to compute one instance of KECCAK-f[1600] and the other 64 bits to compute the second instance.
+This matches how the data are organized in the SIMD registers, where 64 bits are used to compute one instance of Keccak-f[1600] and the other 64 bits to compute the second instance.

-On a PC with an Intel Core 2 Duo, we have measured the speed of the double evaluation of Keccak-f[1600] and the XOR of two blocks of 1024 bits.
-This takes about 2520 cycles, hence enabling to absorb long messages below 10 cycles/byte.
-Furthermore, one may consider the case r=1088 and C=c=512, for which the claimed security level is 2^{256} .
+On a PC with an Intel Sandy Bridge architecture, we have measured the speed of the double evaluation of Keccak-f[1600] and the XOR of two blocks of 1024 bits.
+This takes about 1800 cycles, hence enabling to absorb long messages at about 7 cycles/byte.
+Furthermore, one may consider the case r = 1088 and C = c = 512, for which the claimed security level is $2^{256}$ .
 While losing the power of two for the rate, the final node needs to absorb only one block (DC < r) and the overhead remains reasonable: one extra evaluation of Keccak-f per message.
-This benefits also to long messages, for which the number of cycles per byte is further reduced to about 9 cycles/byte.
+This benefits also to long messages, for which the number of cycles per byte is further reduced to about 6.7 cycles/byte.
+On recent AMD processors with the XOP instruction set, the throughput is even higher thanks to the SIMD rotation instruction (less than 6 cycles/byte with r = 1088).

-3.1.3 Batch or tree hashing on a graphics processing unit
+3.1.4 Batch or tree hashing on a graphics processing unit

 Using a graphics processing unit (GPU) allows for a high number of instances of Keccak to be computed in parallel.
 This can be useful in the case of the batch evaluation of several hash functions or of several key streams, or in the case of tree hashing.
-We are aware of at least two implementations of Keccak on a graphics processing unit [21, 30].
+We are aware of at least two implementations of Keccak on a graphics processing unit [19, 30].